dsilveri0/autotyper/README.md

 	autotyper "text you want to type"

-You can also run the following command to get a help:
+You can also run the following command to get help:

 	autotyper --help